MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/poor-performance-or-application-problems.md

 ### Performance issues when mixing versions of Windows 10 if NLA is disabled

-This issue occurs when NLA is disabled, and remote desktop client computers that run Windows 10 connect to remote desktops that run different versions of Windows 10.
-Users of remote desktop clients on computers that run Windows 10, version 1709 or earlier versions experience poor performance when they connect to remote desktops that run Windows 10, version 1803 or a later version.
+This issue occurs when Remote Desktop client computers running Windows 10 connect to remote desktops that run different versions of Windows 10 while NLA is disabled.
+Users of Remote Desktop clients on computers running Windows 10, version 1709 or earlier experience poor performance when they connect to remote desktops running Windows 10, version 1803 or later.

 This occurs because, when NLA is disabled, the older client computers use a slower protocol when they connect to Windows 10, version 1803 or a later version.